jennykean15/healthcare-platform-documentation/quick-start-guide.md

 - Locate an existing claim
 - Interpret basic claim statuses

-Continue to the **How-To Guides** for detailed instructions on specific platform tasks.
+Continue to [How to Resolve Claim Validation Errors](./how-to-resolve-claim-errors.md) for detailed instructions on resolving validation issues.